QubesOS/qubes-doc/common-tasks/backup-restore.md

    **Warning: Saving the settings will result in your backup passphrase being saved in plaintext in dom0, so consider your threat model before checking this box.**

+4. You will now the the summary of VMs to be backed up.
+If there are any issues preventing the backup, they will be listed here and the **Next** button greyed out.

-4. When you are ready, click **Next**.
+5. When you are ready, click **Next**.
 Qubes will proceed to create your backup.
 Once the progress bar has completed, you may click **Finish**.

 Creating a Backup (R3.2 and earlier)
 -----------------